Pwd9000-ML/terraform-azurerm-sonarqube-aci/examples/simple/README.md

 ## Change the default password

-Once the sonarqube instance is up and running to log in and change the default password:
+Once the sonarqube instance is up and running, log in and change the default password:

 - **User:** _Admin_
 - **Password:** _Admin_